walidjaved/Purple-Team-Attack-Detection-Lab/README.md

 </table>

 <h2>Virtualization</h2>
 <p>For this project, I am utilizing Virtual Box.
-Virtual Box gives us the opportunity to run multiple machines in sandbox mode.
-We can create Windows hosts, Linux hosts, etc. to create a safe lab environment for testing purposes. </p>
+Virtual Box gives us the opportunity to run multiple machines in a sandbox environment.
+We can create Windows hosts, Linux hosts, etc. to create a safe lab environment for testing purposes.
+It is great tool to use for simulating real threats and defending against them without causing harm to real systems.</p>
+<p>I downloaded and installed Virtual Box on my machine to start creating my test environment.</p>
 <img width="955" height="537" alt="image" src="https://github.com/user-attachments/assets/66475b3d-cd4b-4908-8e49-a97c49fe827a" />
 <h2>Create Lab Machines</h2>